Skip to main content

 If you’re being asked to leave

-This means they should take into account your situation and give you long enough to find somewhere else to live.
+This means they should take your situation into account and give you time to find somewhere else to live.

 Ask for more time if you need it.
 For example to find somewhere else to live or to save for a deposit.